sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/Part3-infrastructure-as-code.md

 The `EIP` in `AWS::EC2::EIP` stands for **Elastic IP.** This will give us a known/constant IP address to use instead of a disposable or ever-changing IP address.
 This is important when you have applications that depend on a particular IP address. `NateGateway1EIP` uses this type for that very reason:

+> Elastic IP, a public IP that will never change

 ```yaml
  NatGateway1EIP: